-FORM 10-Q

-(Mark One)

-Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended July 26, 2015 or

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to Commission File Number 1-6395

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-95-2119684 (I.R.S.
-Employer Identification No.)

-200 Flynn Road, Camarillo, California, 93012-8790 (Address of principal executive offices, Zip Code)

-Registrant's telephone number, including area code: (805) 498-2111

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes 🗖 No 🗵 Number of shares of Common Sto ck, \$0.01 par value per share, outstanding at August 28, 2015: 65,291,45 55
+FORM 10-Q (Mark One) on 13 or 15(d) of the Securities Exchang For the quarterly period ended October 25, 201 or ☐ Transition Report Pursuant to Sec tion 13 or 15(d) of the Securities Exchar For the transition period from to Commission File Number 1-6395 nge Act of 1934 TECH CORPORA' Delaware 95-2119684 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 24 00 Flynn Road, Camarillo, California, 93012-87 (Address of principal executive offices, Zip Code) 790 Registrar nt's telephone number, including area code: (805 5) 498-2111 Indicate by check mark whether the registrant (1) has during the preceding 12 months (or for such shorter prequirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has sub eriod that the registrant was required to file such remitted electronically and posted on its corporate web site, if any, every Interactive Data ch filing a File required t be submitted and posted pursuant to Rule 405 of Reg the registrant was required to submit and post such fil preceding 12 months (or for such shor ter period that Indicate by check mark whether the registrant is a larged effinitions of "large accelerated filer," "accelerated filer," mpany.
+See the Large accelerated filer Accelerated filer Non-accelerated filer f a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12b-2 of the Exch ange Act): Yes □ No ☒ Number of shares of Common Stock, \$0.01 par value per share, outstanding at November 27, 2015: 64, 900,768 Number of shares of Common Stock, \$0.01 par value per share, outstanding at November 27, 2015: 64, 900,768

-SEMTECH CORPORATION INDEX TO FORM 10-Q FOR THE QUARTER ENDED JULY 26, 2015
+SEMTECH CORPORATION INDEX TO FORM 10-Q FOR THE QUARTER ENDED OCTOBER 25, 2015

 PART I - FINANCIAL INFORMATION 3

 ITEM 1.
 Financial Statements 5

 ITEM 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 29
+Management's Discussion and Analysis of Financial Condition and nd Results of Operations 3 32

 ITEM 3.
-Quantitative and Qualitative Disclosures About Market Risk 41
+Quantitative and Qualitative Disclosures About Market Risk 4 14

 ITEM 4.
-Controls and Procedures 41
+Controls and Procedures 4 14

-PART II - OTHER INFORMATION 42
+PART II - OTHER INFORMATION 4 15

 ITEM 1.
-Legal Proceedings 42
+Legal Proceedings 4 15

 ITEM 1A.
-Risk Factors 42
+Risk Factors 4 15

 ITEM 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 42
+Unregistered Sales of Equity Securities and Use of Proceeds 4 15

 ITEM 3.
-Defaults Upon Senior Securities 42
+Defaults Upon Senior Securities 4 15

 ITEM 4.
-Mine Safety Disclosures 42
+Mine Safety Disclosures 4 15

 ITEM 5.
-Other Information 42
+Other Information 4 15

 ITEM 6.
-Exhibits 43
+Exhibits 4 16

 2